Bombing of Leipzig in World War II: Later

 In May 1944 more than 15,000 buildings were hit.
 Among them, more than 4,000 were destroyed completely, more than 1,000 heavily and over 10,000 slightly damaged.
 According to a preliminary official report from 30 December 1944, the regions which were mainly hit were the ring around the inner city, the directly adjacent areas to the west, north and east, as well as all the southern suburbs.
 The adjacent areas to the north and east were slightly affected, whereas no damage occurred in the outer west, southwest and northwest.
 About 140,000 people were left homeless.

 On 23 February 1945 Leipzig received two major bombings: one by the British, and another by the Americans.

+Casualties

+They buried the 3,474 victims of the bombings in today's XXVIII.
+Division of the city's Southern Cemetery.